Skip to main content

 What if we can't agree on needs and support?

-There may be situations where leaders, young people and parents or carers disagree on whether a young person has support needs, what the support needs are, or how support could be provided.
+There may be situations where volunteers, young people and parents or carers disagree on whether a young person has support needs, what the support needs are, or how support could be provided.

 Plan an appropriate time and location for the conversation to take place.
 Choose a neutral and comfortable space, where you can talk without interruptions.